ethronsoft/stor/docs/wikis/tutorial/cpp.rst

 Sync/Async
 """"""""""

-Write operations against a Database collections may happen in a synchronous or asynchrnous fashion, as defined by LevelDB.
+Write operations against a Database collections may happen in a synchronous or asynchronous fashion, as defined by LevelDB.

 By default, a store is initialized in "async" mode.
 You can change that by doing::